Income Needed to Buy in Austin

 Rent vs Buy in Austin

 Is it better to rent or buy in Austin?
-With a calculated monthly payment of ~$3,850, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future Texas inflation.
+With a calculated monthly payment of ~$3,789, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future Texas inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Austin wrong because they underestimate taxes.
-Our Austin Mortgage Calculator uses the specific Texas property tax rate of 1.8%, which adds roughly $825/mo to your real payment.
+Our Austin Mortgage Calculator uses the specific Texas property tax rate of 1.8%, which adds roughly $321/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)